-Our current project is in Zambia, a land-locked country in Sub-Saharan Africa.
+We work in Zambia, a land-locked country in Sub-Saharan Africa.
 It has a population of around 13 million.
 Zambia is a poor country, with the majority of its population living below the poverty line.
 Most of these live in poor urban shanties or ‘compounds’, which are neglected by the government.
 The vast majority of people living in compounds are illiterate.
-Shine’s current work is in one such community where we are helping to give the gift of literacy to over a hundred children through our first free literacy school, Shine Zambia Reading Academy.

-- Apr-Oct 2009: Shine builds its own school building in the compound, with 4 classrooms and flushing toilets.
+2009: Shine buys land in Kalikiliki compound and builds its own school with 4 classrooms and water-borne toilets

-- Jul-Dec 2010: Shine builds a library and admin building for the school.
+Q3 2010: Shine builds a library and admin building for the school